AlaSQL/alasql/README.md

 ### AlaSQL ?
 D3.js

-AlaSQL plays nice with d3.js and gives you a convinient way to integrate a specifik subset of your data vis the visual powers of d3.
+AlaSQL plays nice with d3.js and gives you a convenient way to integrate a specific subset of your data vis the visual powers of d3.
 See more about [D3.js and AlaSQL in the wiki](https://github.com/agershun/alasql/wiki/d3.js)

 ### AlaSQL ?
 Excel